TristanBeucher/tristanbeucher.github.io/_posts/2025-09-27-Simulating-electricity-spot-prices-with-jump-diffusion-model.md

 - A **jump or spike component** to handle extreme events (cold snaps, outages),
 - Adjustments for **regional differences** in the grid.

-As Clewlow & Strickland (2000) point out, plain OU is a good starting point, but the real fun begins once you add these layers.
+As [Clewlow and Strickland (2000)](#clewlow2000) point out, plain OU is a good starting point, but the real fun begins once you add these layers.

 ---